Skip to main content

 Key Ideas about this Work of Art

-• This painted steel sculpture is an example of conceptual art.
-In conceptual art, the idea presented by the artist is considered more important than how the work looks.
+• This sculpture is an example of public art as well as conceptual art.
+Public art is installed in a public space.
+It is visually and physically accessible to the public.
+In conceptual art the idea presented by the artist is more important than how the work looks.

 Learn More